-How much time do I need to give?
+How much time do I need to commit?

-How to manage the mentor/mentee relationship
+How do I manage the mentor/mentee relationship?

 To get the most out of your mentoring relationship it’s best to agree in advance some ground rules, aims and goals, plus the length and frequency of contact.
 Hold an initial conversation to see if your mentoring match is the right one for you and is going to help you meet your goals or has the right skills.
 If not, don’t be afraid to politely say so up front with a clear reason why.
 If you are unsure of how to proceed at any stage, please reach out to us on [email protected].

 How do I communicate with my mentor/mentee?